zkldi/uscir-spec/source/endpoints/record.rst

 Expected Response
 #################

-| If this chart is not tracked, the server will respond with 42.
+| If this chart is not, and will not be tracked, the server will respond with 42.
 | Otherwise, the server will respond with 20, and the following information in the body:

 .. list-table:: Body